guardian/workflow-frontend/README.md

  1. Make sure that you are running the right version of nodejs, (tested and working with v6.1.0).
 We recommend using [nvm](https://github.com/creationix/nvm) to easily manage multiple versions of node.
 With this you can use `nvm use` to switch to this version quickly.
  1. Run the install script `./scripts/setup.sh`
  1. Download the DEV config: `./scripts/fetch-config.sh`
- 2. Run the `dev-nginx setup-app nginx/nginx-mapping.yml`
+ 1. Run `dev-nginx setup-app nginx/nginx-mapping.yml`
- 3. Check out [preferences](https://github.com/guardian/editorial-preferences) and follow the README instructions carefully to get it running locally.
+ 1. Check out [preferences](https://github.com/guardian/editorial-preferences) and follow the README instructions carefully to get it running locally.

 If you encounter a `Module build failed` error due to Node Sass during set up, run `npm rebuild node-sass`.

+Certain functionality will require running other services locally, e.g. you should run [atom-workshop](https://github.com/guardian/atom-workshop) locally if you want to test creating a Chart atom through Workflow.

+Note: when running Workflow Frontend locally, some functionality will currently not work.

+  * Connect to CAPI
+  * Presence
+  * 'Assign to me'

 #### CODE config